open-component-model/ocm/docs/reference/ocm_resources_get.md

 ### Description

 Get resources of a component version.
-Reources are specified by identities.
+Resources are specified by identities.
 An identity consists of a name argument followed by optional <code>&lt;key>=&lt;value></code>
 arguments.